 Without stopping, I walked through McAlester Pass and down the trail.
 I took the side path to check out McAlester Lake before moving again.
 Before long, I was at the creek crossing and forded back to the other side.

 I later waved hello to some hikers resting by the PCT junction.
-Then I started my least favorite part of the trip–walking uphill to finish.
+Soon, I started my least favorite part of the trip–walking uphill to finish.
 I was an hour behind schedule but hoped to pick up the dogs from boarding on time.

 See more trip photos here.